thetechyhub/valkyrie/docs/Getting Started.md

 ### Updating composer

-This step is only necessary because we changed the default structure of the module, so you don't repeat this step for other modules.
+This step is only necessary for all internal modules, since we changed the default structure of the module.
 Inside the main composer.json in the root of your project add the following line.

 ```